-Four lakes - consisting of six lake water bodies - were evaluated.
-Out of these, two achieved good ecological status and two good chemical status.
-Out of six transitional water bodies evaluated xx achieved good ecological status and xx achieved good chemical status.
+Four lakes - consisting of five lake water bodies - were evaluated.
+Out of these, xx achieved good ecological status and xx good chemical status.
+Two transitional water bodies were evaluated, Lake Sinoe and Chilia-Periboina.

 4.1.5.3 Coastal waters